The best of the South West property and construction projects celebrated at the 2018 Michelmores Property Awards

 Education Project of the Year, sponsored by TClarke

-Leisure & Hospitality Project of the Year, sponsored by JLL
+Leisure & Tourism Project of the Year, sponsored by JLL

 Heritage Project of the Year, sponsored by Attention Media